-Pesticides and Parkinson's: Researchers uncover further proof of a linkJanuary 4th, 2013 in Parkinson's & Movement disorders /
+Pesticides and Parkinson's: Researchers uncover further proof of a linkJanuary 4, 2013 in Medicine & Health / Parkinson's & Movement disorders

 (Medical Xpress)—For several years, neurologists at UCLA have been building a case that a link exists between pesticides and Parkinson's disease.
 To date, paraquat, maneb and ziram—common chemicals sprayed in California's Central Valley and elsewhere—have been tied to increases in the disease, not only among farmworkers but in individuals who simply lived or worked near fields and likely inhaled drifting particles.